browserengineering/book/book/styles.md

 including downloading, parsing, matching, sorting, and applying CSS files.
 That means we:

+- Wrote a CSS parser;
-- Added styling support in both `style` attributes and `link`ed CSS files;
+- Added support for both `style` attributes and `link`ed CSS files;
+- Implemented cascading and inheritance;
 - Refactored `InlineLayout` to move the font properties to CSS;
-- Removed most tag-specific reasoning from our layout code.
+- Moved most tag-specific reasoning to a browser style sheet.

 Our styling engine is also relatively easy to extend with properties and selectors.